-A Phase 2b protocol evaluating MDNA55 for the treatment of recurrent GB, with improved CED technology, has been approved by the FDA.
-The Phase 2b trial (ClinicalTrials.gov identifier: NCT02226965) is a multi-center, open-label, single-arm study in approximately 43 subjects with first recurrence or progression of GB after surgery or radiotherapy \pm adjuvant therapy.
-The first patient was treated in the trial in April 2017.
+The Phase 2b trial with MDNA55 using enhanced CED delivery is a multi-center, open-label, single-arm study in approximately 52 subjects with first or second recurrence or progression of GBM after surgery or radiotherapy $\pm$ adjuvant therapy or other experimental therapies.

-The primary endpoint in the study is to determine the ORR per Response Assessment in Neuro-Oncology ("RANO"), criteria following a single intra-and peri-tumoral infusion of MDNA55 in adult subjects with GB at first recurrence or progression.
-The ORR will be assessed by gadolinium-enhanced MRI and determined by an independent blinded review committee.
-The primary efficacy analysis, conducted on the Intent to Treat ("ITT"), population, will be assessed according to a single-arm, single-stage binomial design with primary hypothesis test comparing a null response rate of 6% with an alternative pursue rate of 18%, at 1-sided alpha = 0.10.
-Analyses will also be conducted by IL4R stratum, including 95% confidence interval estimates of ORR within strata and examination of the treatment effect by IL4R level.
-With 36 ITT subjects, there will be 80% power for this test; accounting for approximately 17% non-evaluable, it is planned to enroll 43 subjects.
+The primary endpoint in the study is to determine the objective response rate ("ORR") as Response Assessment in Neuro-Oncology ("RANO") based criteria following a single intra-and peri-tumoral infusion of MDNA55 in adult subjects with rGBM.
+The ORR will be assessed by gadolinium-enhanced MRI and determined by an independent blinded central imaging lab.
+The primary efficacy analysis will be assessed according to a single-stage binomial design with primary hypothesis test comparing a null ORR of 6% with an alternative ORR of 18%, at 1-sided alpha = 0.20.
+The study will have 80% power with 23 evaluable subjects under the optimized protocl.